adamrudolf-becube/cpp-cheatsheet/README.md

 dogs.emplace_back(16, "Einstein"); // Quicker, creates only one object already in the vector
 ```

+### `enum` vs `enum class`

+**Enum**

+- `enum roll_no {satya = 70, aakanskah = 73};`
+- Two `enum`s cannot have members with the same name
+- No variable can be named as a name that alraedy exists in an `enum`
+- No typesafe: compliper doesn't complain if you test 2 different types of `enum`s to equality.
+Can be evaluated to true if the underlying ints are true
+- Implicitly convert to `int`

+**Enum Class**

+- Declaration: `enum class EnumName{ Value1, Value2, ...
+ValueN};`
+- Initialization: `EnumName ObjectName = EnumName::Value;`
+- Strongly typed (2 enum classes only render to equal if they are the same type)
+- Strongly scoped (2 enum classes can have members with the same name)
+- Since C++11
+- No implicit conversion allowed

+There is no performance difference between the two, so enum classes should be preferred as they are safer.

 ### Include guard vs `#pragma once`

 Both solutions protect from the case when you include the same file twice, causing double definition.
 These two are mechanisms to ensure, if a certain file has been already included, and is included again, then nothing will happen.